null Skip to main content Skip to footer content

 Teach Pets How to Swim

-Swimming comes naturally to some pets; for others, not so much.
-As with children, the best protection against accidental drowning is to prevent animals from getting near the water in the first place.
-Nevertheless, if your cat or dog accidentally falls into the water - especially if you’re not nearby - there’s a better chance of them staying afloat until help arrives if they know how to swim.
-Just as important is making sure they know how to get out of the pool again.
-For pets that are poolside regulars, consider using an animal life vest and learning Pet CPR.
+Nevertheless, if your cat or dog accidentally falls into the pool - especially if you’re not nearby - there’s a better chance of them staying afloat until help arrives if they know how to swim.

 Take Care of Special Needs Pets

 Animals with special needs are particularly vulnerable around swimming pools.
-Older pets may have impairments that put them at higher risk of accidentally falling into a pool than healthy, active pets.
-Those same disabilities would make it harder for them to get out again, too.
-The best way to keep your dog out of the pool is a good, solid fence and/or hard surface pool cover.
-A pet swim vest can provide additional reassurance.
+Older pets may have disabilities that put them at higher risk of accidentally falling into a pool than younger, active pets.
+Those same health issues could make it harder for them to get out again, too.

-Are there Frogs in Your Pool?
+Are There Frogs in Your Pool?

-Pool accidents occur with animals of all kinds, including frogs, squirrels, snakes, geese and even deer!
-Whether to escape a predator, get a drink or just out of plain curiosity, these critters end up in pools quite often, especially swimming pools located under trees and elevated structures.
+Pool accidents occur with all kinds of animals.
+People often find frogs, squirrels, snakes, ducks and even deer in their swimming pools, especially pools located under trees and elevated structures.
 Sometimes, animals are able to escape on their own.
 If they aren't so lucky, however, you are left with the cleanup.
-Fences, pool covers and ramps are helpful in preventing accidents with wildlife.
-Also, pick up any poolside food spills and trash that might attract little creatures.

 Invest in Safety Accessories